nmsaamgov/nmsaamgov.github.io/committees/governance/gov_charter.md

 ### IV.1.3 Recall of Chairperson

-The chairperson may be recalled and removed by majority of those present at an appropriately called meeting of The Board, where there is a quorum.
+The chairperson may be recalled and removed by majority of those present at an appropriately called meeting of The Board.

 ### IV.1.4 Acting Chairperson